damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 The data in the `leaders_choice` field of the request maps the leaders to be used with the resource in the chosen row/column in the same order they appear ("[0, -1, 2]" uses leader 0 for the first resource, no leader for the second and the leader 3 for the last).
 The `discard_index` field holds the indexes of the resources to be discarded as they appear in the chosen list ("3" discards the 4th resource).

-It may look like possible errors may arise from choosing the wrong leader type-wise, but the server is designed to handle such case transparently.
+It may look like errors may arise from choosing the wrong leader type-wise, but the server is designed to handle such case transparently.
 Therefore, the only mistakes that can be made stem from fitting the resources in the shelves, either by specifying the wrong shelf or by not discarding them appropriately, or by specifying a nonexistent leader.
 ```
           +---------+                      +---------+